-One of the newest additions to Santa Barbara’s Happy Canyon AVA, Grimm’s Bluff was founded in 2010 by Rick and Aurora Grimm with the intention of making premium wine in the classic Old World-European style.
-The couple’s 16 acre estate vineyard was planted to warm weather-loving Bordeaux varietals in 2012 and is one of the only vineyards in the region to have been biodynamically farmed from the start.
+One of the newer additions to Santa Barbara’s Happy Canyon AVA, Grimm’s Bluff was founded in 2012 by Rick and Aurora Grimm with the intention of making premium wine in the classic Old World-European style.
+The couple’s 16-acre estate vineyard was planted to warm weather-loving Bordeaux varietals in 2012 and is one of the only vineyards in the region to have been biodynamically farmed from the start.
 The first releases from Grimm’s Bluff have been very well received and highly rated, setting the bar quite high for this new darling of the Happy Canyon winegrowing region.

-Originally, the Grimms planted oat hay on their property, but quickly realized it was not their cup of tea.
+Originally, the Grimms planted oat hay on their estate, but quickly realized it was not their cup of tea.
 Since they both loved wine, they decided to explore the possibility of planting a couple of acres of wine grapes.
-At the time, no one had planted vineyards in the Grimm’s sub-zone of Happy Canyon, but after connecting with winemaker Paul Lato and top biodynamic consultant Philippe Coderey, the Grimms found the most suitable area of the ranch to plant vines and were on their way to establishing the Grimm’s Bluff Vineyard.
-Their ultimate goal was to make a wine that suited their preference for Old World style, and one they would be proud to share with friends and family.
-In 2013, the Grimms harvested their first wine, a Sauvignon Blanc, and haven’t looked back since.
+At the time, no one had planted vineyards in the Grimm’s sub-zone of Happy Canyon, but after connecting with winemaker Paul Lato and top biodynamic consultant Philippe Coderey, the Grimms found the most suitable area of the ranch to plant vines and were on their way to establishing Grimm’s Bluff Vineyard.
+Their ultimate goal was to make a wine that suited their preference for an Old World style, and one they would be proud to share with friends and family.
+In 2013, the Grimms harvested their first grapes and made their first wine, a Sauvignon Blanc, and haven’t looked back since.